top of page

 The names of these two men are intriguing.
 Albeit Tacitus speaks of Germanics their names are, in fact, Celtic of origin.
 General opinion is that the name Verritus means something like ‘strong runner’ and Malorix means something like ‘praised king’ (Schrijver 2017).

 Another personal name of a Frisian, albeit of the Early Middle Ages, with Celtic origin is Æpa.
-His name was written in (mirrored) runes ᚫᛈᚪ on a silver coin (viz. sceatta) found at the village of Midlum in province Friesland, dated ca. 750. Æpa derives from the Celtic word epo meaning horse (Looijenga 2003).
+His name was written in (mirrored) runes ᚫᛈᚪ on a silver coin (viz. sceatta) found at the village of Midlum in the province of Friesland, dated ca. 750. Æpa derives from the Celtic word epo meaning horse (Looijenga 2003).

 All these (personal) names already raise the question of whether Frisians were part of the Celtic culture instead of the Germanic culture, or an admixture thereof.
 More and more evidence points to at least a Germanic culture (strongly) influenced by the Celts, if they were not, in fact, predominantly Celtic.
-Besides names, other arguments supporting this view of a (partly) Celtic heritage are the following.
+Besides personal names, other arguments supporting this view of a (partly) Celtic heritage are the following:

-A first argument is that historical language research on vowel systems shows traces of Celtic speech in modern Mid-Frisian language.
+A first argument is that historical language research on vowel systems shows traces of Celtic speech in the modern Mid-Frisian language.
 This concerns avoiding the a-sound and using the e- or o-sound instead.
 Also, the uu-sound is of Celtic origin.
 Furthermore, the verb worden ‘to be/to become’ has its origin in an older Celtic language (Clerinx 2023).

 Related to burial practices, like the Celts, Late-Iron-Age Frisians showed a fascination for human skulls.
 Celts are even known as headhunters.
 Already the Greek writer Posidonius (ca. 135-51 BC) told us so.
 Heads of slain enemies were trophies and exhibited on sticks near entrances of their settlements.
 Again, archaeological research in the terp region reveals that human bones, with an over-representation of cranial bones and mandible fragments, were deposited everywhere in the living parts of the settlement.
-Often these bones were found in so-called wet areas, like a sweet water pond or in ditches.
-Besides buried skull fragments, skulls were worked as well.
-Out of human skulls, bowls and discs were made.
-Often with a little hole made in it.
-They have been found throughout the terp region, from the village Arum to Wierhuizen.
-Maybe to put a cord through it and to hang it around your neck.
-Who knows, Frisian warriors with a collection of skull discs of defeated enemies around their neck, albeit this is speculation.
-Not only human crania, but skulls of calves were being worked in a comparable fashion too (Tuin 2015, Nieuwhof 2015, Prummel & Hullegie 2016).
+Often these bones were found in so-called wet areas, like a fresh water pond or in ditches.

 Celt or Celtic god wearing and holding a torc, detail from the Gundestrup cauldron, 150 BC–1 BC

 Part of the burial practice in both cultures also seems to have been smashing of pottery.
 Possibly used containers containing wine or other liquids that were smashed during the burial rites.
 We can only guess the reason why.
 Perhaps to prevent these attributes would be reused in daily life.
 This is known from research in Clémency in northern France (Clerinx 2023).
-Smashing pottery during (burial) rites in the terp region is proved at Englum in the terp region in northern Netherlands (Nieuwhof 2015).
+Smashing pottery during (burial) rites in the terp region is proved near the village of Englum in the terp region in the northern Netherlands (Nieuwhof 2015).
 Referring to the former argument concerning the fascination with skulls, archaeological research at the terp of Englum also revealed the (re-)burial of eight separate human skulls.

 Another parallel between Celts and Frisians is the many buried wheels, whether in wells, buried under hearths, or complete war chariots or funeral carriages.
 In Celtic culture the wheel was an important symbol and represented the solar disc.
 A funeral carriage was believed to pull the sun from east to west, a metaphor for rebirth (Clerinx 2023).
-In our post Celtic-Frisian heritage: There’s no dealing with the Wheel of Fortune we already dived into the divine wheels.
+In our blog post Celtic-Frisian heritage: There’s no dealing with the Wheel of Fortune we already dived into the divine wheels.

 Furthermore, one of the weapons seen as typically Celtic is the sling.
-During the uprise against the Romans in the year AD 28, the so-called Battle of Baduhenna in modern province Noord Holland, the Frisians fought (also) with slings.
+During the uprise against the Romans in the year AD 28, the so-called Battle of Baduhenna in the modern province of Noord Holland, the Frisians fought (also) with slings.
 Archaeological research identified a total of 520 lead sling bullets.
-Read our post Pagare il fio the read more about this big battle in which the Frisians were victorious.
+Read our blog post Pagare il fio the read more about this big battle in which the Frisians were victorious.
 Therefore, the use of the sling is an argument Frisians of the Late Iron Age were (partly) Celtic.

 Concerning warfare too, both the Celts and the Frisians went into battle naked.
 Antique writers described how Celts fought naked only wearing a weapon belt and their torc (Clerinx 2023).
 About the Frisians exist several medieval legends telling how they freed Rome from the Saracens by charging at the enemy naked as well.
-If interested in these legends, see our post Magnus’ Choice.
+If interested in these legends, see our blog post Magnus’ Choice.
 The Origins of the Frisian Freedom.

 The same legend, but also other legends, tells that the Frisians received their freedom from Charlemagne.
 From then on, Frisians could take off the (wooden) nooses around their necks, which symbolized that Frisians lived under the yoke of heathen tribes in the dark north, and were allowed to wear collars of silver and gold.
 In other words, Frisians had gained the status of ‘free-necks’.
-Read our post With a Noose through the Norsemen’s Door for this legend.
+Read our blog post With a Noose through the Norsemen’s Door for this legend.
 Interestingly, this has parallels with the torcs of the Celts.
 Torcs, also written as torques, were neck-rings worn by Celtic warriors, associated with gods and nobility, often very elaborately worked (see image of the Gundestrup cauldron above).
 At the terp of Hogebeintum in the province of Friesland, two bronze torcs have been excavated that date to the Late Iron Age or Roman Period (Vereniging voor Terponderzoek 2021).

 bronze torc of Hogebeintum, 600-0 BC

 A bit of a side step is the mythical neck-ring Brísingamen that King Hygelac of the Geats was wearing during battle when he was killed at the mouth of the River Rhine in Frisia in the year AD 516.
 A story we know from the epic poem Beowulf.
-For more, check our post Ornament of the Gods found in a mound of clay.
+For more, check our blog post Ornament of the Gods found in a mound of clay.
 It illustrates the relevance of neck jewellery to warriorship.

 3. Pride falls, eventually